taichi/modernjs/modernjs.en.md

 Everything defined as a rule is not always desirable for our project, but it is much easier to argue about what is being ruleized than to create that knowledge.

-In fact, in order to get knowledge about the rules as defined in this plug-in by yourself, it will not be enough to simply use it with a small project.
+In fact, to get knowledge about the rules as defined in this plug-in by yourself, it will not be enough to simply use it with a small project.

 The merit of using a de facto standard framework lies in this place.